-These easy shrimp tacos with pineapple slaw are healthy, delicious and on the table in about 20 minutes!
-The shrimp are tossed in a spice mixture and when combined with the crunchy, sweet flavours of slaw, it’s one belly satisfying bite!
+These easy shrimp tacos with pineapple slaw are fresh, delicious and on the table in about 20 minutes!
+The shrimp are tossed in a spice mixture and then combined with a crunchy, sweet slaw.
+These easy tacos make for one satisfying meal!

 Don’t you just love tacos?
 In recent years, I’ve become a bit obsessed with them.
 I think it’s because they are so easy to whip up, the possibilities are endless and they are just so dang tasty!